Skip to content

 Getting Documents

-You can retrieve a single document by its ID using the objects.get() method on the model class.
+You can retrieve a single document by its ID using the documents.get() method on the model class.

 # Get a product by its ID